dyte-submissions/dyte-vit-2022-techschneiderrr/README.md

    ```sh
    npm install
    ```
+4. Update the `.env` file by assigning `PERSONAL_ACCESS_TOKEN` a personal-access-token from your github account.
-4. install the project on you local machine
+5. install the project on you local machine
    ```sh
    sudo npm i -g
    ```